amnuts/opcache-gui/README.md

 #### Preloaded files

-PHP 7.4 introduced the ability to pre-load a set of files on server start by way of the `opcache.preload` setting in your `php.ini` file.
-If you have set that up then the list of files specifically pre-loaded will be listed within this tab.
+PHP 7.4 introduced the ability to preload a set of files on server start by way of the `opcache.preload` setting in your `php.ini` file.
+If you have set that up then the list of files specifically preloaded will be listed within this tab.

 As with the ignored file, if you have not supplied the ini setting, or the `allow_filelist` configuration option is `false`, then this tab will not be displayed.